 Location: Whisky Dick Wildlife Area from Old Vantage Hwy

-RSVP: Richard Scranton for exact location, email address
+RSVP: Richard Scranton for exact location and driving directions.

 Location: The Nature Conservancy Moses Coulee Field Station, Ephrata WA